 A project report (2-3 pages) summarizing research findings should be submitted in writing to the Honors Dean at the conclusion of the project.
 Students are also expected to display their findings in a poster session at Explore ACES (in March), at the Provost's annual Undergraduate Research Symposium (in April), or at another scholastic event or professional scientific meeting approved in advance by the Honors Dean.

-An undergraduate researcher whose paper has been accepted and who plans to present research results at a professional meeting may apply for up to $800 to help defray travel expenses.
+An undergraduate researcher whose paper or poster has been accepted and who plans to present research results at a professional meeting may apply for up to $800 to help defray travel expenses.

-Requests for supplemental funding (the application forms are downloadable from this page -- see below) should be directed to the Honors Dean and need to provide evidence that an appropriate research paper has been scheduled for presentation and/or accepted for publication.
-Requests for travel funds should be submitted to the Honors Dean as early as possible prior to professional meetings.
+Requests for supplemental funding (the application forms are downloadable from this page -- see below) should be directed to the Honors Dean and need to provide evidence that an appropriate research paper or poster has been scheduled for presentation and/or accepted for publication.
+Requests for travel funds should be submitted to the Honors Dean at least thirty (30) days prior to professional meetings.

 Undergraduate researchers may receive academic credit (typically up to 3 hours) by registering for an independent study course (usually a 200-level course [for non-James Scholars] or a 300-level course [for James Scholars]).
 Standard registration procedures should be observed, with the final grade to be assigned by the research advisor when all project requirements have been met.